wsdxiaohao/NonAsymSuConvSR1QN/README.md

 ## Global non-asymptotic super-linear convergence rates of regularized proximal quasi-Newton methods on non-smooth composite problems

-This repository contains the code used for paper " Global non-asymptotic super-linear convergence rates of regularized proximal quasi-Newton methods on non-smooth composite problems"
+This repository contains the code used for paper " Global non-asymptotic super-linear convergence rates of regularized proximal quasi-Newton methods on non-smooth composite problems"  We hope you also find our paper interesting :-)

 ### Bibtex reference
 @misc{wang2024globalnonasymptoticsuperlinearconvergence,